Last Updated on

 Hiking takes a lot of energy so you are going to want to refuel that energy along the way.
 So packing a few snacks in your daypack are a must when hiking.
 Energy bars, trail mix, or even popcorn are all good options to have with you on the trail.
 Just be sure to pack something to eat with you in case you need it.

 As a busy mom, hiking is the time during the week that I dedicate to me.
 A lot of the times I just like to be outside enjoying the quiet of nature but other times when I hit the trail I also like to take advantage of that time to catch up on podcasts, or listen to an audiobook or my favorite music playlist.
 If you are just not feeling your hike for that day, listening to something can be an extremely great motivator especially when your favorite song hits so pack some earbuds in your pack just in case you need a little extra motivation out on the trail.

-I hope this list of essentials helps you when planning what to bring on your next day hike.
+I hope this list of essentials helps you when planning what to bring on your next summer day hike.
 I want to encourage you to get outside and explore with your family this summer.
 Many local parks have walking trails to enjoy.
 It is amazing how life changing a little hiking can do.